Manfred Diaz

 Ph.
 D candidate at Mila and Montreal Robotics.

-Earlier, I graduated from Concordia University with an M.Sc. in Computer Science under Thomas Fevens.
-Simultaneously, I spent a year as a visiting researcher in the Shared Reality Lab at McGill University under the supervision of Jeremy Cooperstock.
-Before, I completed a B.Sc. in Computer Science summa cum laude from Universidad de las Ciencias Informaticas in Havana, Cuba.
+Earlier, I graduated from Concordia University with an M.Sc. in Computer Science under Thomas Fevens while simultaneously acting as visiting researcher in the Shared Reality Lab at McGill University under the supervision of Jeremy Cooperstock.
+Before, I completed a B.Sc. in Computer Science summa cum laude from Universidad de las Ciencias Informaticas in Havana, Cuba and spent close to 10 years working as a software engineer and architect developing distributed systems with .NET Framework, Java and C++.

 Updates